rbmk-project/rbmk/pkg/cli/ipuniq/README.md

 ### `-p, --port PORT`

-Format output as HOST:PORT endpoints, adding [] brackets for IPv6 addresses as needed.
+Format output as `ADDRESS:PORT` endpoints, adding [] brackets for IPv6 addresses as needed.
 This flag can be specified multiple times to generate endpoints for multiple ports (e.g., `-p 80 -p 443 -p 22` generates HTTP, HTTPS, and SSH endpoints).
 When no ports are specified, we output IP addresses without ports.
-Each PORT must be a valid port number (0-65535).
+Each `PORT` must be a valid port number (0-65535).

 ### `-r, --random`